 Additionally, smaller standard errors of the mean translate to smaller p-values and narrower confidence intervals, both of which are desirable properties.
 Consequently, even if you’re not interpreting SEMs directly, they’re helping you out!

-To see how the standard error of the mean is in the calculations for p-values and confidence intervals, read my post about How Confidence Intervals Work.
+To see how the standard error of the mean is in the calculations for p-values, confidence intervals, and margins of error, read my posts about How Confidence Intervals Work and Margin of Error.

 Even though you don’t necessarily need to interpret the standard error of the mean itself, I hope you see how it is crucial for inferential statistics!